 Then the convert would notice something special about the Twelve, they ALONE did the special signs and wonders that caused everyone, including the 120 to be in Godly fear:

 Then fear came upon every soul, and many wonders and signs were done through the apostles.
 (Acts 2:43 NKJ)

-Then New Convert notices the gifts were ceasing by the time Paul wrote 1 Corinthians, which is the only likely reason Paul would discuss their cessation (1 Cor.
+A New Convert would notice the revelatory gifts of the Spirit must have been ebbing when Paul wrote 1 Corinthians, that is the only likely reason he discusses their cessation (1 Cor.
 13:8-13).
 As less people manifested them, it caused divisions in the church (1 Cor.
 1:11-12, 22-23).
 Confirming this, Cessation was happening so fast it caused Corinthians to wonder if God still loved them (1 Cor.
 1:6-9).
-Paul contradicted that deduction, declaring the opposite is true, God confirmed their salvation by the testimony of Christ in them.
+Paul contradicted that inference declaring the opposite is true, God confirmed their salvation by the testimony of Christ in them.
 God is faithful (1 Cor.
 1:6-9).
 Contrary to what they feared, the Corinthians come behind in no gift.
 This implies Paul compared the Corinthian church to others, and they too were experiencing the cessation of the revelatory gifts:

 4 I thank my God always concerning you for the grace of God which was given to you by Christ Jesus,

 5 that you were enriched in everything by Him in all utterance and all knowledge,

 6 even as the testimony of Christ was confirmed in you,

 7 so that you come short in no gift, eagerly waiting for the revelation of our Lord Jesus Christ,

 8 who will also confirm you to the end, that you may be blameless in the day of our Lord Jesus Christ.